hkpeaks/peaks-consolidation/README.md

 | Filter         | Select, SelectUnmatch          |                                                        |
 | Append         | Append                         | for row/column with adding value/formula               |

-The first release version will not include sorting because it requires more research works to solve the root problem of sorting billions of rows by many sorting columns (A/D).

 ## Peaks Framework and Library
 Peaks DataFrame comprises of Peaks framework and library that are currently under active development.